AncientEntity/EntityNetworkingSystems/README.md

 I have tried many different networking systems for Unity.
 None have come to my liking so I will be coming together, to make one that seems to work.

+I am mainly using this for my project at https://epocria.net

 ## Important Features
 - Packet Sending Backbone (Complete)